bold |bÅld|

 And of course the two titans of Grande Dame Guignol fêtes courtesy of Robert Aldrich…

-Roman Polanski’s very post-modern almost Brechtian/Picassoesque ode to insanity starring Catherine Deneuve in his Repulsion 1965 –
+Roman Polanski’s very post-modern, almost Brechtian/Picassoesque ode to insanity starring Catherine Deneuve in Repulsion 1965.

-There’s always Hitchcock’s Marnie (1964) showcasing an unstable female in distress brought on by childhood trauma.
-Considering Hitch’s lavish colors, and overt psychological embellishments that have created a pulpy romanticized landscape, that at times obfuscates the mental turbulence rather than letting it surface on its own.
-I chose to set this film aside and instead include the more off-the-beaten-path of psychological leaning-‘women’s pictures.’
+There’s always Hitchcock’s Marnie (1964), showcasing an unstable female in distress brought on by childhood trauma.
+Considering Hitch’s lavish colors and overt psychological embellishments that have created a pulpy romanticized landscape, which at times obfuscates the mental turbulence rather than letting it surface on its own.
+I chose to set this film aside and instead include the more off-the-beaten-path of psychological leanings pictures.
 1964 seemed to be one hell of a year for Women in Distress by virtue of the female psychological crisis, once again to reiterate -not the ‘hysteria’ kind, mind you.”

-Tippie Hedren and Louise Latham in Hitchcock’s Marnie (1964)
+Tippi Hedren and Louise Latham in Hitchcock’s Marnie (1964).

 “From the socially conservative 1950s to the permissive 1970s, this project explores the ways in which insanity in women has been linked to their femininity and the expression or repression of their sexuality.
 An analysis of films from Hollywood’s post-classical period (The Three Faces of Eve (1957), Lizzie (1957), Lilith (1964), Repulsion (1965),Images (1972) and 3 Women (1977)) demonstrates the societal tendency to label a woman’s behavior as mad when it does not fit within the patriarchal mold of how a woman should behave.
 In addition to discussing the social changes and diagnostic trends in the mental health

-profession that define "appropriate" female behavior, each chapter also traces how the decline of the studio system and rise of the individual filmmaker impacted the films' ideologies with regard to mental illness and femininity.”
+profession that define “appropriate” female behavior, each chapter also traces how the decline of the studio system and rise of the individual filmmaker impacted the films’ ideologies with regard to mental illness and femininity.”

 — from FRAMING FEMININITY AS INSANITY: RE PRESENTATIONS OF MENTAL ILLNESS IN WOMEN IN POST-CLASSICAL HOLLYWOOD by Kelly Kretschmar